 On October 23, 2015, the New York Office of the Attorney General (the "NY AG") began an investigation of Legacy TWC's advertised Internet speeds and other Internet product advertising.
 On February 1, 2017, the NY AG filed suit in the Supreme Court for the State of New York alleging that Legacy TWC's advertising of Internet speeds was false and misleading.
 The suit seeks restitution and injunctive relief.
-Charter denies that Legacy TWC engaged in any wrongdoing and, the Company intends to defend itself vigorously.
-However, no assurances can be made that such defenses would ultimately be successful.
-At this time, Charter does not expect that the outcome of this litigation will have a material adverse effect on its operations, financial condition or cash flows.
+Charter has moved to dismiss the NY AG's complaint and intends to defend itself vigorously.
+Although no assurances can be made that such defenses would ultimately be successful, Charter does not expect that the outcome of this litigation will have a material adverse effect on its operations, financial condition or cash flows.

-Charter is a defendant or co-defendant in several unrelated lawsuits involving alleged infringement of various patents relating to various aspects of its businesses.
+Charter is a defendant or co-defendant in several additional lawsuits involving alleged infringement of various patents relating to various aspects of its businesses.
 Other industry participants are also defendants in certain of these cases.
-In the event that a court ultimately determines that Charter infringes on any intellectual property rights, Charter may be subject to substantial damages and/or an injunction that could require Charter or its vendors to modify certain products and services it offers to its subscribers, as well as negotiate royalty or license agreements with respect to the patents at issue.
+In the event that a court ultimately determines that Charter infringes on any intellectual property rights, Charter may be subject to substantial damages and/or an injunction that could require Charter or its vendors to modify certain products and services it offers to its subscribers, as well as negotiate royalty or license agreements with respect the patents at issue.
 While Charter believes the lawsuits are without merit and intends to defend the actions vigorously, no assurance can be given that any adverse outcome would not be material to Charter's consolidated financial condition, results of operations, or liquidity.
+Charter cannot predict the outcome of any such claims nor can it reasonably estimate a range of possible loss.

-Charter is also party to other lawsuits, claims and regulatory inquiries that arise in the ordinary course of conducting its business, including lawsuits claiming violation of anti-trust laws, wage and hour laws and breach of contract by vendors, including by three programmers.
+Charter is party to lawsuits, claims and regulatory inquiries that arise in the ordinary course of conducting its business.
 The ultimate outcome of these other legal matters pending against Charter or its subsidiaries cannot be predicted, and although such lawsuits and claims are not expected individually to have a material adverse effect on our or Charters' consolidated financial condition, results of operations, or liquidity, such lawsuits could have in the aggregate a material adverse effect on ours or Charter's consolidated financial condition, results of operations, or liquidity.
 Whether or not Charter ultimately prevails in any particular lawsuit or claim, litigation can be time consuming and costly and injure its reputation.